 We’ve all seen it before, that person who deftly places her bike in the rack mounted to the front of a bus or expertly tucks his bike into the back of a Metro car like it was second nature, but many people lack the know-how to do the same themselves.
-Fear not, it’s really pretty simple and after reading this short post, you’ll be ready to take your bike on public transit too!
+Fear not, it’s really pretty simple and after reading this short post, you’ll be ready to take your bike on public transit too.
 Bringing your bike on transit really increases the distance you are able to travel in a short amount of time.

-Metrorail rules and tips:
+Metrorail Rules and Tips

 - Make sure you use the doors at the ends of the train cars to enter and exit with your bike.
-Don’t clog up the middle door!

 - During weekdays, one bike is allowed at each end of every train car.
 You and a friend can only double up your bikes at one end of a car on weekends.